 In the “Drink,” the living room is higher on style than comfort.
 And if it were my living room, I’d put a floor lamp in there somewhere, whether it meshed with the design vision or not.
 The sofa, though perfectly Instagrammable, is not one that you want to curl up on with a book and a blanket.
 I considered this a missed opportunity as the snow rolled in and especially after I peeked into the “Steam” room across the hall, with its deep velvet sofa.
 Still, the old wide-plank wood floors, the interesting artwork and the two big old windows there for the gazing helped me forgive that sofa for forcing me to sit up straight.

 The small bedroom is happily dominated by bedding from the Brooklyn shibori genius behind the brand Upstate.
 The bed beneath that spectacular duvet cover is comfortable as can be, and the blackout shades make sleeping in too easy.

 Throughout the suite, details heighten the aesthetic–the coffee table book Cabin Porn, the hanging bedside lamps, the canteen hanging from a wall hook.
 You can’t see the wifi, but it works great, and this, too, adds to the general delight of the place.

 The bathroom, too, is a looker.
 The shower has some notable issues with its water pressure, but otherwise, it impressed me.
-The Malin & Goetz toiletries, especially, were a nice touch—you don’t expect that kind of touch from this small an operation.
+The Malin & Goetz toiletries, especially, were a nice touch—you don’t expect that kind of thing from this small an operation.